aws/sagemaker-python-sdk/README.rst

 Where the s3 url is a path to your training data, within Amazon S3.
 The constructor keyword arguments define how SageMaker runs your training script and are discussed, in detail, in a later section.

-In the following sections, we‚Äôll discuss how to prepare a training script for execution on SageMaker, then how to run that script on SageMaker using an ``MXNet`` Estimator.
+In the following sections, weíll discuss how to prepare a training script for execution on SageMaker, then how to run that script on SageMaker using an ``MXNet`` Estimator.

 Preparing the MXNet training script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~